lromeraj/romi-theme/README.md

 ## Note
 Romi theme **only supports** (by the moment) **Ubuntu 19.10 (Eoan Ermine)** and **Ubuntu 19.04 (Disco Dingo)**.

-## Last changes v1.3 | 02/11/2019 17:23
+## Last changes v1.4 | 22/12/2019 20:30
-`[NEW]`
-- Support for Ubuntu `19.10`.
+`[FIXES]`
+- Fixed a bug that was causing desktop overlapping.
+- Fixed theme styling that was hiding search results.

+`[INSTALLER]`
+- Improved extension management.
+- Installer will use now the new `gnome-extensions` manager.

+`[EXTENSIONS]`
-- Updated `dconf`.
+- Updated all extensions to the latest version.

 `[THEME]`
+- New nature backgrounds.
+- Changed style of some decoration bars.
-- Improved terminal color contrast.
+- Changed selection color of desktop's icons.

-`[ICONS]`
-- Updated `Numix` icons to the latest version.

-`[EXTENSIONS]`
-- Updated all extensions to the latest version to support Gnome `3.34`.
-- Changed desktop extension to `desktop-icons@csoriano` to `ding@rastersoft.com`.
+- Default desktop extension `desktop-icons@csoriano` was improved.

-`[INSTALLER]`
-- Improved installer stability
-- The installer now checks the OS version to avoid compatibility issues.
-- If you come from Ubuntu 19.04 (Disco Dingo), the installer will remove the obsolete extensions to avoid corruptions.

-`[FIXES]`
-- Now you can drag and drop from Desktop to Nautilus file manager.
-- Fixed error that caused icons to not load properly.

 `[UPCOMING]`
+- Theming improvements.
 - Theme uninstaller.

 ## Install